eyun221/xbazel/README.md

 # xbazel
-bazel BUILD collections for those great C++  libraries in github, and a simple cpp server demo
+bazel BUILD file collections for those great C++  libraries in github, and a simple cpp server demo